Am I Eligible for Financial Aid?

 What if my income has significantly changed since the tax year used on the FAFSA?

-If you feel your EFC number is not a true reflection of your ability to contribute to the cost of your education because of special circumstances, contact your Financial Aid Advisor.
-We may be able to adjust the data that determines your EFC or adjust your Cost of Attendance (COA) budget to better reflect your true need or ability to pay for college.
-Additional paperwork, time, and documents are required for these processes.
+If you feel your SAI number is not a true reflection of your ability to contribute to the cost of your education because of special circumstances (loss of a job, etc), the Financial Aid Office may be able to complete a professional judgment in order to adjust the data that determine your SAI or adjust your Cost of Attendance (COA) budget to better reflect your true need or ability to pay for college.